vuejs/vue2-ssr-docs/en/build-config.md

 # Build Configuration

-> The following build config is meant for those who are interested in assembling an SSR app from scratch - we are going to provide official vue-cli templates that pre-configures everything for you in the near future.

 We will assume you already know how to configure webpack for a client-only project.
 The config for an SSR project will be largely similar, but we suggest breaking the config into three files: *base*, *client* and *server*.
 The base config contains config shared for both environments, such as output path, aliases, and loaders.
 The server config and client config can simply extend the base config using [webpack-merge](https://github.com/survivejs/webpack-merge).

 ## Server Config